nationalarchives/ds-caselaw-ingester/README.md

    in `consignment-reference`.
 3. Run `make setup aws_examples/s3/te-editorial-out-int/<your tarfile>`, for example `make setup aws_examples/s3/te-editorial-out-int/XYZ-123.tar.gz`.
    If you run `make setup` without an argument, the original test tarfile `TDR-2022-DNWR.tar.gz` will be used
-4. Run `make send-message` to ingest your tarfile.
+4. Run `make send-message-v2` to ingest your tarfile.

 ## Deployment